ernestlv/pandora/README.md

 #SAMPLES

-You can see screen-shot samples in the -screens- folder
+You can see screen-shot samples in the _screens_ folder